 In addition to the gifts below, we have digitised the following materials, which were kindly loaned to us by the Gowers family:

-Please see our Acquisitions policy for further information on donating to Queen Square Archives.
+Please see our Acquisitions policy (PDF document) for further information on donating to Queen Square Archives.

 Queen Square Archive are delighted to have received the following donations: